sjsrey/ors/ors.md

 The project began on February 1 of 2009, and had its first contribution 7 hours latter from a UBC mathematician.
 Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a winner of a Fields Medal.
 Shortly after one month from beginning the project accumulated over 800 contributions representing 170,000 words and by early March the collective effort had generated an elementary proof.

 This initial success of the Polymath project has been extended to other math problems, and similar open source collaborative models have been employed in other fields including biology, physics and computer science.
-More broadly, one can point to the popularity of sites such as StackExchange which is a community-powered question and answer forum where programs frequent in seeking help on problems, as evidence that this approach scales well.
+More broadly, one can point to the popularity of sites such as Stack Exchange which is a community-powered question and answer forum where programs frequent in seeking help on problems, as evidence that this approach scales well.
 The adoption of these models provide new pathways for pushing the limits of our problem solving abilities.
 At the same time, the raise a number of questions as they represent a very different way to do science.

 On a project with hundreds, or possibly thousands, of contributors the specification of authorship is unclear.
 In the Polymath project the approach has to employ a group pseudonym (similar to a corporate author) and then link back to the full record on the blog.
 Preserving that record is also an open challenge since if the site is no longer maintained the record would vanish.
 It is early days in the field of digital preserve ration but there is some prior art in the US Library of Congress to preserve a selection of legal blogs.
 Ironically, in the same issue of Nature the article [@Neylon:2009uq] following the Gower piece was arguing for the alluring powers of Google Wave as a platform for scientists to use in open collaboration.
 I remember the excitement and buzz around Google Wave very well as we went all in on it during the early phases of PySAL.
 Unfortunately, as google is wont to do, they killed Google wave.